AndrewSRea/My_Learning_Port/Bootstrap/Content/README.md

 #### Description list alignment

-Align teerms and description horizontally by using Bootstrap's grid system's predefined classes (or semantic mixins).
+Align terms and description horizontally by using Bootstrap's grid system's predefined classes (or semantic mixins).
 For longer terms, you can optionally add a `.text-truncate` class to truncate the text with an ellipsis.
 ```
 <dl class="row">
     <dt class="col-sm-3">Description lists</dt>